vix8/sorting_algorithms/README.md

 # sorting_algorithms
-Consists all sorting algorithms in c++
+Consists all sorting algorithms in c++.
+Public Repository.